anonymous-2026-ai/CitationIntentClassification/README.md

 *** Training ***

-You can go to the folder for the specific dataset to run the training code.
+You can go to the folder for the specific dataset to run the training/testing code.
 Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
 You can set up your own hyperparameter to start the training process.